Otumian-empire/swift-python/exercise21.md

 ## Import objects from a module

-Lets assume that there is at least a function in the module and we want to make use of a particular one or all, using the `from module` annotation.
+Lets assume that there is at least a function in the module and we want to make use of a particular one or all, using the `from module import this_functionality ...` annotation.

 Add a function that calculates the perimeter of the triangle, `calc_peri` , to the `area.py` script and rename the module to `triangle.py` .